makerdao/community/content/en/learn/governance/module-dciam.md

 The Ceiling Increase Cooldown parameter controls how frequently the Debt Ceiling can be _increased_ by the DC-IAM.
 If a user attempts to use the DC-IAM to increase the Debt Ceiling of a vault type before this time expires, the transaction will fail to execute and the Debt Ceiling will remain unchanged.

-Debt Ceiling _decreases_, on the other hand, are always possible, regardless of the Ceiling Increase Cooldown.
+On the other hand, Debt Ceiling _decreases_ are always possible, regardless of the Ceiling Increase Cooldown.

 In combination, the Target Available Debt and the Ceiling Increase Cooldown enforce a maximum rate at which debt usage can increase over time using a given vault type.
 These parameters should be set such that the maximum increase over time can accommodate all reasonable usage of the vault type in question.

 ## User Interaction

-The DC-IAM smart contract contains a single relevant method to trigger a potential update of Debt Ceilings for a certain vault type.
+The DC-IAM smart contract contains a single relevant method to trigger a potential update of the Debt Ceiling for a certain vault type.
 This method is called `exec`.

 When `exec` is called, the following logic is executed by the smart contract: